-The TMDL for segment 104611 was calculated based on the average flow of the water body, and the average daily capacity.
-The necessary summer percent reduction of fecal coliform to segment 104611 is a maximum of 57.3%.
-This is based on the most critical of the two data sets.
+The summer TMDL for segment MS417HE was calculated based on the average summer flow of the water body, and the average daily capacity.
+The necessary summer percent reduction of fecal coliform to segment MS417HE is a maximum of 33%.
+The winter TMDL was calculated based on the average winter flow of the water body, and the average daily capacity.